What is going on with core developers/ment?

 I am also surprised about the lack of information why he thinks that was necessary.
 It is really disturbing news is a core developing is stepping down.

 This comment explains why I'm not publishing what happened in the conflict.

-RE: What is going on with core developers/ment? - Added by Lars P. almost 9 years ago
+RE: What is going on with core developers/ment? - Added by Lars P. about 9 years ago

 My problem here with Redmine, which we have been using since summer 2008, and it has worked OK, no major problems.